-2.1.
-Registration periods
+2.1 Registration periods

 - 2.1.1.
 Registration periods refer to the total period a student is enrolled on their MPhil/PhD programme prior to their thesis submission.
-Students are expected to formally register for their programme at the start of each Academic Year by completing their online enrolment. - 2.1.2.
-Formal periods of interruption, and examination periods do not count toward a student's registration period. - 2.1.3.
-Minimum registration periods are defined as the shortest enrolment period permitted prior to submitting a thesis for examination. - 2.1.4.
+Students are expected formally to register for their programme at the start of each Academic Year by completing their online enrolment.
+Failure to enrol online at the start of each Academic Year may lead to withdrawal. - 2.1.2.
+For the avoidance of doubt, all students registered on a MPhil/PhD programme remain registered, for the purposes of Goldsmiths student record system, on one continuous programme, even where the qualification aim is, or changes to, MPhil. - 2.1.3.
+Formal periods of interruption, and periods of examination post-submission periods do not count toward a student's registration period. - 2.1.4.
+Minimum registration periods are defined as the shortest enrolment period permitted prior to submitting a thesis for examination. - 2.1.5.
 In exceptional cases, students may request to submit their thesis for examination prior to the end of their minimum registration period.
-Any such request must be made in writing to the Graduate School and should explain the case for the proposed early submission and confirm the supervisor's support thereof. - 2.1.5.
-In reviewing any case for early submission, the Graduate School will seek to ascertain that: - the student has undertaken the work to be submitted during their registration period (and not prior to enrolment); - the student has received supervision at a rate appropriate for their programme mode (FT or PT) - the student's work is deemed of a suitable standard for examination. - 2.1.6.
-Where the Graduate School grants such a request, the student will be liable for fees in line with the College's fee policy. - 2.1.7.
+Any such request must be made in writing to the Graduate School and should explain the case for the proposed early submission and confirm the supervisor's support thereof. - 2.1.6.
+In reviewing any case for early submission, the Graduate School will seek to ascertain that:

+- the student has undertaken the work to be submitted during their registration period (and not prior to enrolment); - the student has received supervision at a rate appropriate for their programme mode (FT or PT) - the student's work is deemed of a suitable standard for examination. - 2.1.7.
+Where the Graduate School grants such a request, the student will be liable for fees in line with the College's fee policy. - 2.1.8.
 Maximum registration periods are defined as the longest enrolment period permitted prior to submitting a thesis for examination.
-For the avoidance of doubt, students' final submission deadlines are calculated as the last day of their maximum registration period.

-- 2.1.8.
-Where a student reaches the end of the maximum registration period permitted for an MPhil without having completed their transfer of registration (i.e., without having upgraded to PhD status) they will be expected to submit a MPhil thesis for examination. - 2.1.9.
-Where a student reaches the end of their maximum registration period without submitting their thesis for examination nor being granted an extension to their registration period, their registration will be terminated. - 2.1.10.
+For the avoidance of doubt, students' final submission deadlines are calculated as the last day of their maximum registration period. - 2.1.9.
+Where a student reaches the end of the maximum registration period permitted for an MPhil without having completed their transfer of registration (i.e., without having upgraded to PhD status) they will be expected to submit a MPhil thesis for examination. - 2.1.10.
+Where a student reaches the end of their maximum registration period without submitting their thesis for examination nor being granted an extension to their registration period, their registration will be terminated. - 2.1.11.
 The registration periods for submission of MPhil theses are as follows: